 38. Megan, a resident of Ohio, runs a red light in Texas and hits Sarah, a Texas resident.
 Sarah files suit against Megan.
-The statute that allows the Texas court to exercise jurisdiction over Megan is called a. a long arm statute.
+The statute that allows the Texas court to exercise jurisdiction over Megan is called d. an out-of-state jurisdiction statute.